How Much Should You Pay Influencers? Audit Any Influencer With This 15 Step Guide.

 Instagram has slowly climbed the ranks with influencers, and is now considered the favorite platform by influencers, according the the Bloglovin’ survey.
 Being a very visual medium, it’s likely that Instagram will work better for some brands than for others.

 Along with the popularity of the platform, however, comes a bit of a price jump from Facebook and Twitter.
+The cost of an Instagram influencer can be higher than other platforms.
 Influence.co did a study of influencer activity on Instagram, and it resulted in these rate ranges:

 You’re looking at these price ranges for Instagram: